-While these penalties for underage DWIs and alcohol-related offenses in New York can be very serious, our skilled DWI Attorney in Buffalo NY can help minimize the long-term damage these charges may cause to a young life.
+While these penalties for underage drinking and driving and alcohol-related offenses in New York can be very serious, our skilled Buffalo DWI Attorneys can help minimize the long-term damage these charges may cause to a young life.
 Call us today for a FREE consultation and discover how we can help protect your rights.

 New York’s Underage Driving Laws for Alcohol-Related Offenses

 New York enacted harsh penalties for any driver under the age of 21 that decides to drive with even a tiny amount of alcohol in his or her system.
 This is often called an “Underage per se DWI.”
 Per se essentially means “it speaks for itself” and implies that the law doesn’t require proof of impairment; only that the driver was under the age of 21 and had the requisite amount of alcohol in their system.